rokohli/Portfolio/README.md

 **⭐ If you like this portfolio, please give it a star!**

-Built with ❤️ and ☕ by Rohan Kohli | Computer Engineering Student @ UIUC
+Built by Rohan Kohli | Computer Engineering Student @ UIUC

-*This Next.js version demonstrates advanced React/TypeScript skills alongside my main HTML portfolio.*
+*This Next.js version demonstrates advanced React/TypeScript skills displaying my portfolio.*